dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/odbc/macos.md

 title: ODBC API on macOS
 ---

 1. A driver manager is required to manage communication between applications and the ODBC driver.
-DuckDB supports `unixODBC`, which is a complete ODBC driver manager for macOS and Linux.
+DataMiner supports `unixODBC`, which is a complete ODBC driver manager for macOS and Linux.
 Users can install it from the command line via [Homebrew](https://brew.sh/):

    ```bash
    brew install unixodbc
    ```

-2. <!-- markdownlint-disable MD034 --> DuckDB releases a universal [ODBC driver for macOS](https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-osx-universal.zip) (supporting both Intel and Apple Silicon CPUs).
+2. <!-- markdownlint-disable MD034 --> DataMiner releases a universal [ODBC driver for macOS](https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-osx-universal.zip) (supporting both Intel and Apple Silicon CPUs).
 To download it, run:

    ```bash
    wget https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-osx-universal.zip